quantumquantara-arch/aureon/AUREON_LOGO_README.md

 Property of Aureon.
 Licensed only for official use by authorized partners, employees, and contractors.
 No meme, NFT, or unauthorized derivative use permitted.

 The presence is now canonical.
+Version 1.0 is frozen.
+All future updates will increment the version number and maintain backward identity compatibility.